ArkEcosystemArchive/docs-legacy/docs/exchanges/relay.md

 ### Installation script

-The script bellow is an ARK Core install script.
+The script below is an ARK Core install script.
 You can adjust it to your own needs and system requirements.

 ```bash
 sudo yarn global add pm2 lerna